-26. Bespoke design with roses
+26. Bespoke design with flowers

 Come up with an attractive chiminea style to make a bold statement on the patio.
-Take a cue from this rose design!
+Take a cue from this flower design!
 The intricate design makes it a lovely centrepiece.
 Plus, the matte black finish makes it modern.

 27. Poolside chiminea

 A chiminea by the pool will induce a great sense of relaxation after swimming.
 Providing a great level of warmth, make your backyard swim experience cosier than ever!